As an Amazon Associate we earn from qualifying purchases.

 7. Finish with a Matte Lipstick

 A nude matte lipstick is probably your safest bet for any corporate environment, especially if you don’t have time to top it up throughout the day; it won’t bleed out of your lip line and it won’t look silly when it starts to wear off, either.
-This NYX lip gloss set has a good range of colours that are all suitable for the workplace.
+This NYX lip gloss set (paid link) has a good range of colours that are all suitable for the workplace.

 8. Set it All in Place